sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 Network policy is a Kubernetes resource that defines how pods are allowed to communicate with each other and with other network endpoints.
-If the cluster administration requires an associated NetworkPolicy when doing an installation, then we recommend running Sourcegraph in a namespace (as described in our [Overlays docs](overlays.md) or below in the [Using NetworkPolicy with Namespaced Overlay Example](#using-networkpolicy-with-namespaced-overlay)).
+If the cluster administration requires an associated NetworkPolicy when doing an installation, then we recommend running Sourcegraph in a namespace (as described in our [Overlays guide](#overlays) or below in the [Using NetworkPolicy with Namespaced Overlay Example](#using-networkpolicy-with-namespaced-overlay)).
 You can then use the `namespaceSelector` to allow traffic between the Sourcegraph pods.
 When you create the namespace you need to give it a label so it can be used in a `matchLabels` clause.